-- Ask the participants to call out their names along with the name of any electrical, electronic or mechanical device or any tools which they remember or might have used in the past, at home or at work. - The thumb rule of the game should be that the electrical, electronic or mechanical device they will name has to start with the same alphabet as that of their name.
-For example, if a participant's name starts with A, say Akash, then A for Akash and A for Ammeter can be said or if the name begins with P, say Pawan, then P for Pawan and P for Plier can be given.
-You can give more examples to them. - It is an active icebreaker which quickly familiarises the participants with each other's names and brings a feeling of a team.
-It is also fun to recall the names of tools that they are soon going to use in the course.
+- Ask the participants to call out their names along with any cables, connectors, wire or any tools which they remember or might have used in the past, at home or work. - The thumb rule of the game should be the cables and data system they will speak has to start with the same alphabet as that of their name.
+For example, if a participant's name starts from A, say Aditya, then he can speak A for Aditya and A for Ammeter or P for Pawan and P for Plier.
+You can give more examples to them. - It is an active icebreaker which quickly familiarises the participants with names and brings a feeling of a team, while being fun to recall the names of the tools that they are soon going to use in the course.

-UNIT 1.1: Basics of Electronics and Electronic Components
+UNIT 1.3: Evolution of Cable and Satellite Television